National Astronomical Observatory of Japan

 About Solar Science Observatory

-In the Solar Science Observatory, we push forward the leading edge of solar physics, by making maximum use of data taken by artificial satellites and large ground-based facilities, and by developing advanced observational instruments.
-We also promote the scientific operation of the Hinode satellite in cooperation with the Institute of Space and Astronautical Science, and support studies using the data obtained by Hinode.
-We carry out long-term continuous observation via our facilities in NAOJ, and provide data for joint studies.
-Theoretical considerations and computer simulations are necessary tools for the analyses of these data, and we help develop them as important research methods as well.
+We also promote the scientific operation of the Hinode satellite in cooperation with the Institute of Space and Astronautical Science (ISAS) of the Japan Aerospace Exploration Agency (JAXA) as well as overseas institutes, and support studies using the data obtained by Hinode.
+We carry out long-term continuous observation via our solar observation facilities, and provide data for joint studies.
+Theoretical considerations and computer simulations are necessary tools for the analyses of these data, and we are helping to develop these important research methods as well.

 Sunspots